 Argylls are made in a variety of shapes and sizes, but typically most have a rounded, curved body, and a small foot to the bottom.
 Typically the spout is placed closed to the bottom of the Argyll.
 This allowed the gravy to be drawn from underneath the layer of fat that settled on top.

 Perhaps it’s because of the shape of the Argyll, but many people bought argylls without knowing what their use was.
 Some people assumed that they were tea or coffee pots and attempted to use them for that purpose.
 One person described the Argyll as a ‘curious little water warmed coffee pot’ (Clark, 1926).

 However, later they began to be sold as individual coffee pots.
 The argyll’s dual usage makes it quite a practical piece of silverware.

 The Argyll is a very rare piece of silverware.
 Scottish argylls are particularly rare, with only a few known to exist.

-Here at AC Silver, our exceptional, fine and impressive antique George III English sterling silver argyle; is an addition to our Georgian dining silverware collection.
-This design is particularly attractive; it has a plain cylindrical form embellished with a contemporary engraved crest of a dexter hand and arm fessways armed and holding a broken dagger in pale, to one side.
-This impressive example of Georgian silverware is fitted with a domed push fit cover surmounted with a silver ball style finial.
+Here at AC Silver, we have a selection of argylls (or argyles) on offer.
+This antique George III English sterling silver argyle has a plain cylindrical form embellished with a contemporary engraved crest.
+This exceptional example of Georgian silverware is fitted with a domed push fit cover surmounted with a silver ball style finial.